ColoursofOSINT/findmydevice/README.md

 ```

 ## 4. Settings
-FMD delete
+### FMD delete
 Here you can enable or disable the `fmd delete` command.
 You enable this setting, when you activated the device admin, but don't want to remotely reset your phone.
 If this option is disabled the device can't be reseted via fmd.

-## Pin
+### Pin
 Here you can enter a Pin.
 The pin is useful for "fmd delete" and for "fmd via pin".
 If no pin is entered "fmd delete" and "fmd via pin" will not work.

-## fmd lock
+### fmd lock and Lock Screen Message

-### LockscreenMessage

 Here you can write a message that can be displayed on the lockscreen when you send the command 'fmd lock'.

-## fmd command
+### fmd command
 Here you can change the default command for communicating with fmd.
-if you change the command you need to use your custom_command for communication.
+If you change the command you need to use your custom command for communication.

-## OpenCellID
+### OpenCellID
 ### API-Key
 Here you can add the API-Key from OpenCellID.
 With their service you can get the coordinates of the celltower you are conected with.
 Please look at [API-Key](OpenCellID_API_KEY) for instructions.

-## Permissions
+### Permissions

-You want to add some features by enabling their permission?
-You can do this by pressing the button.
-This will open the Permission-Wizard.
+Add some features by enabling their permission, you can do this by pressing the button, which will open the Permission-Wizard.

 ## 5. ⛓️ Extra Permissions
 ## 6. ❌ Known Issues